1363V4/le.guide/_posts/2026-03-24-scam_altman.md

 we would just have to acknowledge that:
 - chat gpt 3.5 was nicer to chat with
 - we have a working universal translator, yay!
-- a health chatbot can be handy, maybe states can host them
+- an emergency health chatbot can be useful

 the rest is moot unfortunately, which might be to sugar-y a drink,